varya/ds-breakfast-01-2021/index.md

   At some level, design systems would mean the processes which are followed in the company to achieve the outlined goals.
 - community<br/>
-  Ans finally, working with our fellow developers, designers and project owners as with a community also resonates with design system goals.
+  Finally, working with our fellow developers, designers and project owners as with a community also resonates with design system goals.

 Even though the components were only mentioned in the beginning, we can apply technologies to all of these aspects of